bitwarden/passwordless-docs/src/guide/backend/index.md

 Unofficial community SDKs:

 These SDKs are developed by the community.
-They are not developed by, supported or audited by Bitwarden.
+They are not developed, supported or audited by Bitwarden.

 - [Rust (by davidzr)](https://github.com/davidzr/passwordless-rust)
 - [Go (by AJAYK-01)](https://github.com/AJAYK-01/passwordless-go)